microsoft/pxt-adafruit/docs/lessons/lucky-7/quiz-answers.md

 ![](/static/mb/lessons/lucky-7-1.png)

-## 4. Write the code that will be used to display the number 3 on the micro:bit.
+## 4. Write the code that will be used to display the number 3 on the @boardname@.

 ![](/static/mb/lessons/lucky-7-2.png)